Updated: September 15, 2021

 If you want to lessen your expenses, one simple trick is to ask yourself, “Is this worth it?” before making any purchase.

-Doing this will prevent you from buying things on impulse, but more importantly, it will raise the quality of your life because you’ll find yourself spending more on things that really matter.
+Doing this prevents you from buying things on impulse.
+But more importantly, it raises the quality of your life because you’ll find yourself spending more on things that matter.

 Avoid Impulse Buying

 You’re in line at the grocery and you see the chocolate bars on the shelf beside the cashier.
 Your mouth starts to water and mindlessly reach out to pick one.